Tanzu-Partner-SE/tko-guide/workshop2/04-image-policies.md

 <summary><b>TMC CLI</b></summary>
 <p>

-Before we apply this policy using the TMC CLI, let's have a look on its definition:
+Before we apply this policy using the TMC CLI, let's have a look at its definition:

 ```execute-1
 ### file: ~/registry-hotsname-policy.yaml